-Want to get experience in the music industry?
+Want experience in the music industry?
 Want to work with the best of Nottingham’s local talent and learn about event planning, marketing, record labels and music publishing?

 – If so, consider doing a music industry internship with I’m Not From London…